 Taylor County 4-H'ers don't forget to participate in the Poster and Photo contest.
 Photos and Posters need to be dropped off to the Taylor County Extension office no later than February 28, 2018.

 People in Your Community…Knowledge at Your Doorstep

 Each WVU Extension Office can provide the public with information on many topics from many resources.
-The Taylor County Extension Office faculty and staff provide assistance and educational programs in the following areas: Agriculture & Natural Resources, 4-H & Youth Development, Families and Health, Community Educational and Workforce Development.
+The Taylor County Extension Office faculty and staff provide assistance and educational programs in the following areas: 4-H Youth Development, Agriculture & Natural Resources and Families and Community Development.
 To meet and support the needs of local people and communities, county faculty and staff involve local residents in developing and leading specific programs and activities.